-- 1. For staff: Westcott House follows Church of England and Diocesan practice in recruitment of staff, including - a written job description/person specification for the post; - those applying have completed an application form, or if appropriate a complete CV and covering letter addressing the points in the job description/person specification; - those shortlisted have been interviewed; - safeguarding has been discussed at interview; - written references have been obtained and followed up where appropriate;
+- 1. For staff: Westcott House follows Church of England and Diocesan practice in recruitment of staff, including - a written job description/person specification for the post; - those applying have completed an application form, or if appropriate, a complete CV and covering letter addressing the points in the job description/person specification; - those shortlisted have been interviewed; - safeguarding has been discussed at interview; - written references have been obtained and followed up where appropriate;

-&lt;sup>19 An annual report is made to the Governing Body.
+17 An annual report is made to the Governing Body.
 Other reports will be made as necessary.

-&lt;sup>20 See Church of England Safeguarding Practice Guidance, Responding to Serious Situations This relates predominately to ordained clergy, ordinands and lay minister licensed by the historical
+18 See Church of England Safeguarding Practice Guidance, Responding to Serious Situations

-&lt;sup>21 This relates predominately to ordained clergy, ordinands and lay minister licensed by the bishop or who have a role in a diocese.
+19 This relates predominately to ordained clergy, ordinands and lay minister licensed by the bishop or who have a role in a diocese.
 It does not apply to TEI employees who do not fulfill this criterion.

-- a confidential declaration form and DBS check have been completed where necessary (we comply with the Code of Practice requirements about the fair treatment of applicants and the handling of information); - qualifications where relevant have been verified; - the applicant has completed a probationary period; - the applicant has been given a copy of our Safeguarding Policy and knows how to report concerns; - a suitable induction programme is provided for the successful applicant.
+- a confidential declaration form and DBS check have been completed where necessary (we comply with the Code of Practice requirements about the fair treatment of applicants and the handling of information); - qualifications where relevant have been verified; - the applicant has completed a probationary period; - the applicant has been given a copy of our Safeguarding Policy and knows how to report concerns; - a suitable induction programme, including Safeguarding information, is provided for the successful applicant.20